truenas/documentation/content/SCALE/DevNotes.md

 ### GPU Passthrough

-For GPU passthrough, it is a requirement for the system to have at least 2 GPU's available.
+For GPU passthrough, it is a requirement for the system to have at least 2 GPUs available.
-GPU's can be identified by running
+GPUs are identified by running

 ```
 midclt call device.get_gpus | jq .